 Receiving gifts from people who were not born to shop may be a mixed bag.
 Sometimes, an anxious shopper will give you something terrific, and other times you might receive something that you absolutely hate.
 It is always important to bear in mind that the thought is what counts.
 The gift should be received graciously and the person who gives it should be thanked.

 This may differ a bit in close relationships, such as with a spouse — particularly if a spouse's gift-giving ability has been called into question in the past.
 Perhaps your spouse insists on getting you tools, or a wife only ever gets her husband socks.
 Where money is not an issue, and where couples have had time to discuss presents in the past, expectations may arise for a slightly better one.

 Occasionally, some gifts are not only undesirable but also inappropriate or offensive.
 A boss who gives underwear, for example, is crossing lines set up for appropriate behavior in the workplace.
+Or maybe even a pregnancy pillow to someone who isn't even pregnant!
+Granted, some gifts can still be used even though the person who got it didn't really do their homework, but that doesn't make it okay.
 In these instances, it is definitely appropriate to give the offensive gift back to the giver, with a statement that you cannot accept it or that it would make you uncomfortable to accept it.
 This may help head off approaching sexual harassment or at least halt the person in his or her tracks.